Vitineth/vitineth/README.md

 ## 🔭 Current Work

 My current work is focussed on my contributions to the University of St Andrews Students Association Ents Crew organisation which I manage, we are currently working to develop an event management and organisation system nicknamed uems.
 Check it out in the early stages at [ents-crew/uems-hub](https://github.com/ents-crew/uems-hub).

+My second biggest project right now is monitoring the state of COVID at the University of St Andrews.
+This is hosted at https://covid.xiomi.org with code hosted at [vitineth/st-andrews-covid](https://github.com/vitineth/st-andrews-covid).

 ## 🌱 Learning